 Why can’t I add widgets to my iPhone?

-The most common reason you can’t add widgets to the Home screen is that it requires iOS 14.
+The most common reason you can’t add widgets to the Home screen is that it requires iOS 14, iOS 15, or a newer iOS version.
 Make sure your iPhone is up to date by going to the Settings app and tapping General > Software Update.

 Why do my iOS widgets keep disappearing?

 Typically, if iOS widgets are not staying on your Home screen, it means there’s a bug in the handoff between the app and iOS.
 Here are a few troubleshooting steps you can try: